Skip to Content

 6. Have a plan

 Lack of motivation means we’re often not concentrating on what we’re doing and we don’t get it done in the most effective way possible.
+We procrastinate, get distracted (or actively search for distractions!), make excuses, faff around, approach it half-heartedly, stop and then start again so it actually takes longer and is less efficient.
 So, before you start decluttering, decide on your plan and stick to it, whether you feel like it or not!
-It may sound tough, but it’s tough love.

 7. Avoid distractions

 Put your phone out of the way, stop yourself from re-reading your child’s school reports from 10 years ago as you declutter the paperwork.
-If you want to do these things, allocate another time when you’re not meant to be decluttering.
+If you want to do these things, put these special items aside and allocate another time when you’re not meant to be decluttering.
+Focus on the task in hand.

 8. Get rid of unwanted items as part of the process